mertkarahan955/flutter-login-tutorial-with-Bloc/README.md

 # Key Topics
-BlocProvider, Flutter widget which provides a bloc to its children.
+  -BlocProvider, Flutter widget which provides a bloc to its children.
-BlocBuilder, Flutter widget that handles building the widget in response to new states.
+  -BlocBuilder, Flutter widget that handles building the widget in response to new states.
-Using Cubit instead of Bloc.
+  -Using Cubit instead of Bloc.
 What’s the difference?
-Adding events with context.read.
+  -Adding events with context.read.
-Prevent unnecessary rebuilds with Equatable.
+  -Prevent unnecessary rebuilds with Equatable.
-RepositoryProvider, a Flutter widget which provides a repository to its children.
+  -RepositoryProvider, a Flutter widget which provides a repository to its children.
-BlocListener, a Flutter widget which invokes the listener code in response to state changes in the bloc.
+  -BlocListener, a Flutter widget which invokes the listener code in response to state changes in the bloc.
-Updating the UI based on a part of a bloc state with context.select.
+  -Updating the UI based on a part of a bloc state with context.select.